Mental Blocks

 Mental Blocks are more common than you might think …

-In this article we will explore the concept of mental blocks.
-Specifically the kinds of mental blocks that we commonly encounter in a sport and performance context.
-Without a doubt, some sports are likely to product more mental blocks than others.
+In this article, we will explore the concept of mental blocks.
+Specifically, the kinds of mental blocks that we commonly encounter in a sport and performance context.
+Without a doubt, some sports are likely to produce more mental blocks than others.
 Which ones?
-Those that require manoeuvres such as gymnastics, surfing and all equestrian sports to name the most obvious.
+Those that require manoeuvres such as gymnastics, surfing, and all equestrian sports, to name a few.
+For the rest of this article, I will use gymnastics as the primary example.

 The Def (bars)